GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

       - You can add key patterns with "~keyPattern", with read and write permissions
       - You can do "%R~keyPattern" to add a key pattern with only read permissions
       - You can do "%W~keyPattern" to add a key pattern with only write permissions
+      - You can set if a user is able to be logged into by setting the user to "on" or "off".
 - Create a user for celery to use
   - Create the user
     - acl setuser celery on >your_password